adrianomcr/vectorfield_stack/distancefield/README.md

 #### `@staticmethod get_norm(arr):`

-Method to compute the norm of a vector represnted as an array `arr`.
+Method to compute the norm of a vector represented as an array `arr`.

 #### `@staticmethod insert_points(original_traj, qty_to_insert, closed_path_flag):`

-Method to returns a sequency of points `original_traj` with `qty_to_insert` inserted points in between each pair of original points.
+Method to returns a sequence of points `original_traj` with `qty_to_insert` inserted points in between each pair of original points.
 The `closed_path_flag` is `True` if the path is closed.

 #### `@staticmethod filter_path(original_traj, filter_path_n_average, closed_path_flag):`